-At 18kms long, the Remutaka Incline Trail isn’t a long trail ride.
+At 18kms long, the Remutaka Rail Trail Incline Section isn’t a long trail ride.
 Add great views, a nice wide and well-groomed grade 2 surface and it’s no surprise that it this is such a popular section of the greater Remutaka Cycle Trail.

 This is one of our favourite rides in the Wellington / Wairarapa region, and probably one of Teresa’s favourites overall.